-And here are some tips are taken from our practice to show you how to get the best of app gamification and build a successful mobile app gamification strategy:
+And here are some tips that are taken from our practice to show you how to get the best of app gamification and build a successful mobile app gamification strategy:

 If you decide to implement a solution, then you’re doing it for some purpose.
-Know your purpose from the very beginning, keep it in mind and follow a plan or your actions won’t bring the desired result.
+Know your purpose from the very beginning, keep it in mind, and follow a plan or your actions won’t bring the desired result.
 Shape your app gamification strategy while focusing on both your needs and the needs of your users.
 Remember that you both need benefits.